Helping inventors create and file a patent application is the best legal job ever!

 Patents provide design freedom, thus increasing strength in global competition.
 At the same time, patent ownership blocks others from using that technology.

 The provisional application represents a placeholder for later filed applications filed by the inventor.
-When you file a provisional patent application, it is not examined by the United States Patent and Trademark Office (USPTO), and never directly results in the issuance of a patent.
+When you file a provisional application, it is not examined by the United States Patent and Trademark Office (USPTO), and never directly results in the issuance of a patent.
 Instead, it acts as a placeholder for a non-provisional application “converted” within the following 12 months.
-Any non-provisional patent application claiming the benefit of the provisional patent application retains the original filing date.
+Any non-provisional application claiming the benefit of the provisional application retains the original filing date.

-The non-provisional patent application process in the United States includes a USPTO examination.
+The non-provisional application process in the United States includes a USPTO examination.
 The examination leads to either the allowance of the application or abandonment of the application.
 All granted U.S. patents result directly from non-provisional patent applications.